Whitley Strieber: Media appearances

 In November 1989, Strieber made an extended appearance on the British television discussion programme After Dark alongside, among others, astronaut Buzz Aldrin.

-The following year on February 4, 1990, Strieber made an Irish appearance on RTÉ's Kenny Live to discuss his experience of alien abduction.
+The following year on February 4, 1990, Strieber made an appearance on Irish channel RTÉ's Kenny Live to discuss his experience of alien abduction.

 Strieber, and perhaps his wife Anne, made a cameo appearance in the 2009 movie Race to Witch Mountain.

 Television appearances during the publication of Communion were numerous and included The Tonight Show with Johnny Carson.
 He has made appearances (including a 2006 interview on the Late Late Show with Craig Ferguson) in support of his newer novels.

-He has been featured many times on the overnight radio show Coast to Coast AM, both as guest and guest-host.
+He has been featured many times on the overnight radio show Coast to Coast AM, both as guest and guest host.
 On April 6, 2013, he did a two-hour interview with John B. Wells.

 Strieber appeared in the 2022 documentary Alien Abduction: Answers.

 Cultural influences

 In an episode of The X-Files, "Jose Chung's From Outer Space", the cover of the book From Outer Space is a parody of the cover of Communion (the alien on the cover is smoking a cigarette).

 The post-punk dance music group The Mekano Set cite Whitley Strieber's non-fiction as an influence on their work.
 They wrote a tribute to Strieber for their 2013 album The Three Thieves (a reference to characters from Strieber's novel The Grays) entitled "What is it Whit?"

 The closing track of U.N.K.L.E.'s debut album Psyence Fiction (1998) features vocals from Whitley Strieber, taken from a weekend edition of Art Bell's Coast to Coast AM nightly radio talk show.

-Communion was shown in the episode Love Language of the first season of the series Resident Alien.
+Communion was shown in the first-season episode "Love Language" of the television series Resident Alien.

 Archives of the Impossible

-The Archives of the Impossible (AOTI) of Rice University at Houston, Texas is a special collection founded in 2014 by Jeffrey J. Kripal, a professor of religion.
+The Archives of the Impossible (AOTI) of Rice University at Houston, Texas, is a special collection founded in 2014 by Jeffrey J. Kripal, a professor of religion.
 AOTI is based at the Woodson Research Center (WRC) and materials are housed in the Fondren Library.
 AOTI houses mail correspondences that Strieber received from the public about their alien abduction reports.
 Kripal highlighted 3,400 letters to Strieber in particular; Strieber had received hundreds of thousands of letters that his wife Anne curated, and the particularly significant letters were donated to AOTI.
 Rice University in 2024 began a two-year study of the materials in AOTI, after ten years of collection and archival work.
-The research included artificial intelligence driven analysis of the Strieber and other collections.
+The research included artificial intelligence-driven analysis of the Strieber and other collections.
 Rice University began an extensive de-identification process for Mack's collection, to protect the identities of claimed experiencers in medical records.
 Similar data anonymization efforts were reported underway for the Strieber collection.
 The Strieber collection spans material from 1970 to 2016, and was accessioned to AOTI in 2023.